Frohly-Constance/Course_Econometrics/README.md

 # Introduction to Econometrics

-* Here you can look at the slide for the 2025 [Econometrics](https://github.com/Frohly-Constance/Course_Econometrics) course by Constance Frohly (forked from the ScPoEconometrics course by Florian Oswald).
+* Here you can look at the slide for the 2025 [Econometrics](https://github.com/Frohly-Constance/Course_Econometrics) course by Constance Frohly.
+This course was created by Gustave Kennedi, Mylène Feuillade, Florian Oswald and Junnan He.
-* This repo is frequently updated, so check back often.

 ## Slides